IKKUengine/EtaNetPythonClients/README.md

 #### Rasberry Pi 3
  * [Download the latest version of Rasbian](https://www.raspberrypi.org/downloads/raspbian/).
 Follow the instructions on the page to get your RPI 3 up and running.
 Best is to use the desktop version.
  * Organize all or part of above components.

+ * Starting with your RPI 3 and a new Rasbian operating system, the following external Python modules are to be installed:
+   * [adafruit/Adafruit_Python_ADS1x15](https://github.com/adafruit/Adafruit_Python_ADS1X15) - follow the readme instructions
+   * [ganehag/pyMeterBus](https://github.com/ganehag/pyMeterBus) - follow the readme instructions

  #### NI LabVIEW
 The server application has not yet been checked in, but is coming very soon... for starters, all values of the system will be output via a simple graphical interface by RPI client.

-### Deployment and Starting
+### Deployment and Starting of Python-Client

-Starting with a Rasbian operating system, the following external Python modules are to be installed:

-* [adafruit/Adafruit_Python_ADS1x15](https://github.com/adafruit/Adafruit_Python_ADS1X15) - follow the readme instructions
-* [ganehag/pyMeterBus](https://github.com/ganehag/pyMeterBus) - follow the readme instructions

-If so far everything is installed, then open a terminal and clone this repro:
+If so far everything is installed, then open a terminal in your RPI 3 and clone this repro:

 ```
 cd ~